-Three Myths About Successful Founders That Just Won’t Die | Fast Company
+Three Myths About Successful Founders That Just Won’t Die

 Rob McGovern, founder of job finder site CareerBuilder, put it to me this way: “We make a big deal about saying ‘these people are risk-takers’.
 It’s more basic than that.
 It’s not about being defiant.
 It’s about the ability to calculate and mitigate.”
 And what McGovern and countless other successful founders have learned is that that ability takes unceasing practice.
 Moreover, the most successful entrepreneurs generally don’t even see themselves as risk-takers.
 Like McGovern, they see themselves as strategists–constantly crunching the mental numbers on the most likely (and therefore least risky) path to success.

-The real risk, former dean of the Kellogg School of Business Dipak Jain told me, “is in the mind of the people [that the founder] is trying to convince.”
+The real risk, former dean of the Kellogg School of Management Dipak Jain told me, “is in the mind of the people [that the founder] is trying to convince.”

 Myth #2: Founders Are Lone Rangers

-Note: Correction: An earlier version of the article incorrectly identified Kellogg School of Management as Kellogg School of Business.